wildfly-extras/creaper/CONTRIBUTING.md

 time to execute, so these are not executed by default.
 To execute them, activate the `slow-tests` profile by running `mvn test -Pslow-tests`.

-By default, the tests run against WildFly 10.
-If you want to run the tests against AS7 or previous WildFly, activate one of the test suite profiles:
+By default, the tests run against WildFly 20.
+If you want to run the tests against previous WildFly, activate one of the test suite profiles:
 `mvn clean test -Pwildfly8`.
 Available profiles are:

-- `as7` (see below)
 - `wildfly8`
 - `wildfly9`
+- ...
-- `wildfly10` (active by default)
+- `wildfly20` (active by default)

-Using the `as7` profile requires access to a Maven repository that, in addition to all other dependencies, also contains the respective AS7 distribution under these coordinates: `org.jboss.as:jboss-as-dist:${version.org.jboss.as.jboss-as-everything}` (see `pom.xml` for version number).
-The URL of the repository must be specified using a system property `maven.jboss.ga.repository.url` (again see `pom.xml`):

-    mvn clean test -Pas7 -Dmaven.jboss.ga.repository.url=...

 To run a single test from the test suite, the following Maven invocation works:
 `mvn clean test -pl testsuite/standalone/ -Dtest=...` (possibly with a profile